info@fast4trans.com

 00201552196068

-When purchasing from an online store, you will notice that the website or the application will change the currency below each product depending on your location.
-If you are in Egypt, the pricing will be in the Egyptian pound, and if for any reason the location is to be Saudi Arabia or the United States, the current will change to Riyal or US Dollars.
+For instance, when purchasing from an online store, you’ll notice that the app adjusts the currency depending on your location.
+If you are in Egypt, the pricing will be in Egyptian pounds, while in Saudi Arabia, it will display in Saudi Riyals, and in the United States, it will show in US dollars.

-This is just one example of how app localization takes care of all the cultural aspects, including language, images, terminologies, gestures, topics, currency, measurements, date formats, gender roles, legal requirements, time zones, and any other culturally specific factors or symbols.
+This is just one example of how Arabic app localization addresses all cultural factors, including language, images, terminologies, gestures, topics, currency, measurements, date formats, gender roles, legal requirements, time zones, and other culturally specific symbols.

-Mobile app localizations can be divided into technical, cultural, and visual.
+Mobile app localization for the Arabic market can be broken down into three main areas: technical, cultural, and visual.

-The main purpose behind mobile app localization is to provide a better user experience (UX) to potential customers, while one error in translation can be a huge turn-off for customers, getting cultural nuances correctly can earn their trust and respect.
+The main purpose behind mobile app localization is to provide a better user experience (UX) to potential customers, and in the case of Arabic app localization, it is even more crucial.
+A single error in translation can be a huge turn-off for Arabic-speaking customers, while getting cultural nuances correct can earn their trust and respect.

-App localization could play a primary role in customer satisfaction, increasing app downloads, receiving better reviews, improving app visibility and ranking, and elevating conversion rates and engagement; all of which contribute to skyrocketing your business growth abroad.
+Arabic app localization can play a primary role in customer satisfaction, increasing app downloads, receiving better reviews, improving app visibility and ranking, and elevating conversion rates and engagement— all of which contribute to skyrocketing your business growth in Arabic-speaking regions.

-In the early 2000s when Starbucks entered Saudi Arabia for the first time, it removed the ‘siren’ from its logo because it was considered offensive to Saudi women.
-Although it was brought again to their logo in Saudi in later years.
+A notable example of cultural sensitivity occurred in the early 2000s when Starbucks entered Saudi Arabia for the first time; it removed the ‘siren’ from its logo because it was considered offensive to Saudi women.
+Although the siren was later reintroduced, this move showed how localization in the Arab world can affect brand perception.

 Read more: Localization glossary